 About Dermal Fillers

-Dermal fillers are sterile injectable gels that lift and add volume to the cheeks, smooths wrinkles and creases, plumps and fills the lips, and restores a youthful appearance to the back of the hands.
-There are several types of dermal fillers each with different base components.
-These include hyaluronic-based, calcium-based, and polylactic acid-based, all of which treat different areas and concerns.
-Dr. Leffel is proud to offer Juvéderm, Voluma, Vobella, Vollure, Radiesse, Belotero, Sculptra, and Restylane to meet the aesthetic needs of all her patients.
+Dermal fillers are injectable gels that provide volume to aging skin.
+They are frequently added to the face to smooth wrinkles and fill sunken areas.
+Dermal fillers can also plump lips and restore a youthful appearance to the back of the hands.
+There are several types of dermal fillers, each with different base components.
+These include hyaluronic-based, calcium-based and polylactic acid-based.
+Each of them treats different areas and addresses special concerns.
+Dr. Leffel is proud to offer Juvéderm, Voluma, Vobella, Vollure, Radiesse, Belotero, Sculptra and Restylane to meet the aesthetic needs of all her patients.

 What are Dermal Fillers Used For?

-- Adding volume to areas on the face that begin to appear sunken or hollow over time, such as the cheeks, the temples, and under the eyes.
+- Adding volume to areas of the face that begin to appear sunken or hollow over time, such as the cheeks, the temples and under the eyes

-- Smoothing out deep smile creases from the nose to the lips (nasolabial folds) and mouth (marionette lines) and upturning the corners of your mouth.
+- Smoothing out deep smile creases from the nose to the lips (nasolabial folds) and mouth (marionette lines) and upturning at the corners of your mouth

 Dermal Fillers vs. Botox

-Dermal fillers and Botox are both FDA approved injectable solutions used to combat facial wrinkles.
+Dermal fillers and Botox are both FDA-approved injectables used to combat facial wrinkles.
 However, the way they accomplish this is very different.
-Dermal fillers are made of sterile gel that adds volume to the skin and softens fine lines and wrinkles by literally filling the areas with product.
-Botox contains purified botulinum toxin which reduces the appearance of frown lines and crow’s feet by temporarily stopping muscle contractions, by blocking the neuromuscular receptors.
-Dynamic wrinkles are caused by the muscle contractions of facial expressions such as smiling, squinting, or frowning.
-Botox causes the muscles to relax, and in turn, the skin above to relax.
-This smooths fine lines and wrinkles and helps to prevent future ones from forming.
+Dermal fillers are made of sterile gel that adds volume to the skin.
+They soften fine lines and wrinkles by literally filling the areas with product.
+Botox contains purified botulinum toxin which reduces the appearance of frown lines and crow’s feet by temporarily stopping muscle contractions at the site.
+Dynamic wrinkles are caused by facial expressions such as smiling, squinting or frowning.
+Botox allows the muscles to relax.
+This smooths fine lines and wrinkles and prevents future ones from forming.
 Botox will last approximately four months.

-One treatment is not better than the other because they are different.
-Botox relaxes the muscles and wrinkles, while fillers “fill” the wrinkle.
-Many men and women benefit from both to reduce their wrinkles.
-Botox and Juvederm or Radiesse are often performed together for optimal results.
-Both of these effective treatments are offered at The Leffel Center.
+Many men and women benefit from both dermal fillers and Botox to reduce their wrinkles.
+Botox and Juvéderm or Radiesse are often performed together for optimal results.
+We offer all of these effective treatments at the Leffel Center.

-The consultation is the time patients get to sit down with Dr. Leffel or Richard Lindsay and discuss their aesthetic dislikes and what they are hoping to achieve.
-The doctor will perform an examination of the face or hands, taking into consideration natural proportions and skin quality.
-If she finds the patient to be a good candidate for dermal fillers, she will then explain which brands she believes will best provide them with their desired results.
-From there, the patient and the doctor together will create a customized treatment plan.
-Treatment may be performed during the consultation if possible and appropriate.
+Your consultation is your opportunity to sit with Dr. Leffel and discuss your aesthetic goals.
+The doctor will perform an examination of your face or hands, taking into consideration your natural proportions and skin quality.
+If she finds you to be a good candidate for dermal fillers, she will explain your ideal course of treatment.
+Your treatment may be performed during the consultation if possible and appropriate.

 Types of Dermal Fillers